helm/chart-releaser/README.md

 ...
 ```

-### Create Index from Github releases
+### Creating the Repository Index from GitHub Releases

-Once uploaded you can create an `index.yaml` file that can be hosted in github pages (or elsewhere).
+Once uploaded you can create an `index.yaml` file that can be hosted on GitHub Pages (or elsewhere).

 ```console
 $ chart-releaser index -o paulczar -r helm-demo -t $TOKEN -p ~/development/scratch/helm/demo/docs/index.yaml